- University Credit

 - Campus Resources

-By paying UCI registration fees, you may be eligible for a tax benefit for education, such as:
+By paying UCI tuition and fees, you may be eligible for a Education Tax Credits.

 To assist in determining your eligibility for these benefits, UCI may issue a Tuition Payments Statement (IRS Form 1098-T), using the Social Security Number (SSN) and permanent address on file for you at the Office of the Registrar.
-You may retrieve your form in mid-January by logging in to www.1098t.com, or you may watch for a 1098-T by mail in February.
+For more information on receiving your 1098-T please visit the Financial Services website.

 If it is necessary to add or update your SSN, you are required to submit a written request by mail, or in person, to the UCI Registrar's Office (215 Aldrich Hall, Irvine, CA 92697-4975).
 Your request must be accompanied by a legible copy of your signed U.S. Social Security Card.
 For more information, please contact the Registrar's Office at (949) 824-6124 (Mon - Fri, 8:00 a.m. - 5:00 p.m.
 PST).